victorvde/jpeg2png/README.md

 You can compile the executable using make and gcc. jpeg2png is licensed GPLv3+.

+A precompiled Windows version is available on the ["Releases" page](../../releases).

 ## What "smooth" means
 jpeg2png finds the smoothest possible picture that encodes to the given JPEG file.
 But what is "smooth"?
 A first approximation is [Total Variation](https://en.wikipedia.org/wiki/Total_variation_denoising).